More Health:

 If established, the office would investigate and mediate coverage denials from health insurance companies and excessive billing from medical providers, and serve as a community advocate when hospitals and other medical facilities face closures.
 It also would help state lawmakers draft regulations that hold insurers and providers accountable.

 The City Council resolution passed unanimously and awaits the signature of Mayor Cherelle Parker.
-It's part of a larger effort to establish such the office.
+It's part of a larger effort to establish such an office.
 Three states – Rhode Island, Nevada and Connecticut – have similar offices.

-Put People First, which has advocated for an Office of Public Healthcare Advocate, has proposed financing the office with a new tax on insurance and health care companies.
+Put People First!
+PA, which has advocated for an Office of Public Healthcare Advocate, proposed financing the office with a new tax on insurance and health care companies.
 Additional money funding could come by preventing insurers from wrongfully denying claims – a practice Put People First claims forces people out of the insurance marketplace and onto Medicaid, costing taxpayers.
 Connecticut's advocate office reportedly saves up to $3 million annually.

 "(Today), savings are low, debt is high and the cost of insurance threatens to put many families over the edge," said Councilmember Kendra Brooks, who sponsored the resolution.
 "Meanwhile, insurance companies are wringing profit out of people and they face no accountability for delaying, denying or overcharging."